mikeobrien/FubuMVC.Swank/README.md

     ...);
 ```

 If you are creating your own conventions I'd highly suggest starting with the [existing conventions](/mikeobrien/FubuMVC.Swank/tree/master/src/Swank/Description) as a boilerplate.
-In some cases they handle a number of details that you may want to take into consideration in yours as well.
+In some cases they handle a number of details that you may want to take into consideration in yours.

 The following methods are declared on the Swank configuration object to allow you to set your own conventions.